Frequently Asked Questions

 A martial art is a practice that takes the asocial force of violence and enfolds it into the web of culture.

 Violence is a human universal.
 So are hunger and the mating urge.
 The function of human culture is to mediate these realities and make civilized life possible.
-Rather than eating our food raw, we have cuisine.
+Rather than eating our food raw, we have cuisine and table manners.
 Rather than dragging our mates off to our caves by their hair, we have courtship and marriage rituals.
-Rather than ambushing and assassinating our rivals, we practice martial arts.
-The form of the practice may include varying degrees of combat training, sport, exercise, spirituality, and other human endeavors, but all martial arts have two things in common: They are abstracted from the realities of personal violence, and they involve indoctrinating the practitioner into a particular culture and mindset.
+Rather than "all out" fighting with tooth and nail, we practice martial arts.
+The form of the practice may include varying degrees of combat training, sport, exercise, spirituality, and other human endeavors, but all martial arts have two things in common: They are abstracted from the realities of personal violence, and, as products of their places and times, they reflect a particular culture and mindset.

 What is classical fencing?

-Good question, and one that has been answered in many ways: martial (fencing "as if the weapons were sharp"), technical ("clean" fencing), historical ("fencing as practiced in the nineteenth century"), and by what it's not (fencing "without orthopedic grips" or "without electric scoring").
-We should probably include an idea of orthopraxy in our definitions: I.e., it is fencing strictly in the mode of one of the two great national schools, that of Joinville (France) and that of the Scuola Magistrale in Naples (Italy).
+That being said, exact definitions are harder to arrive at.
+The question of what "classical" fencing is has been answered in many ways: martial (fencing "as if the weapons were sharp"), technical ("clean" fencing), historical ("fencing as practiced in the nineteenth century"), and by what it's not (fencing "without orthopedic grips" or "without electric scoring").
+We should probably include an idea of orthopraxy in our definitions: i.e., it is fencing strictly in the mode of one of the two great national schools, that of Joinville (France) and that of the Scuola Magistrale in Naples (Italy).

 Having considered these definitions, I would define contemporary classical fencing as a martial art, with emphasis on the art.
 That is, it is predicated by rules and practices, that, while conventional in nature, are abstracted from the realities of combat in earnest.
 Of course, sport fencing is also conventional and abstracted from the same basis.
-However, the nature of classical fencing is fundamentally conservative and seeks to continue past practices, rather than improve on them.
+However, the nature of classical fencing is fundamentally conservative and seeks to continue past practices, rather than improve on them by using the abstracted rules to win a sporting event.
 Furthermore, like all martial arts, and all arts in general, it has a gestalt, an aesthetic, which must be experienced to be understood.
 It is also, needless to say, a highly precise and technically correct form of fencing.
 Lastly, it is a form of acculturation, demanding that its practitioners conform to the norms of gentlemanly behavior.

 What does this idea of "conventionality" mean?
 It means that there are agreed-upon rules and, more importantly, a spirit behind the rules.
 Both fencers have agreed to subordinate the ends (getting the touch) to the means (maintaining classical form and intent).
-Accordingly, one can not fence classically unless one's adversary has also agreed to fence classically, though a well-trained classical fencer should be able to at least defend him- or herself from a non-classical fencer of equivalent experience and skill.
+Accordingly, one can not fence classically unless one's adversary has also agreed to fence classically and has the prerequisite training, though a well-trained classical fencer should be able to at least defend him- or herself from a non-classical fencer of equivalent experience and skill.

 That such an understanding exists is beyond argument: I have seen fencers who have never met previously, each coming from different classical lineages, fence together for the first time with a complete understanding of one another, "their parries, attacks, and returns, all rhyming together," as Louis Rondelle has put it.
 I myself have experienced this with fencers coming from as disparate locales as Paris and California.
 In some of my favorite fencing experiences, who got the touch was almost besides the point (pardon the pun)—it was the result of correct fencing, with both fencers working together in something more resembling collaborative musicianship than combat (and perhaps with the same sense of one-upsmanship).
 One makes the touch because one has done the right thing in the right manner—and, of course, the adversary must be a party to this.
 It is not an easy thing to do, but requires that one put more emphasis on fencing well than on scoring—and, of course, it presupposes that one has the skill to begin with.

 Conversely, the modern sport of fencing is about scoring points within the context of the modern rules and electrical scoring.
 It is OK to be struck by one's adversary if one lands one's own touch a fraction of a second earlier, or performs a symbolic "taking of the blade" or has priority from the "extending arm."
-Many of these actions are derived from the classical practice but abstracted into conventional signs.
+All of these actions are derived from the classical practice but have been abstracted into conventional signs.
 A touch is defined as setting off the electrical equipment, which has led to a number of innovations such as the flick.
 One also has five or fifteen touches in which to experiment and gauge the adversary and a smooth, even surface to play on.
 The weapons are called such only by tradition; there is no idea of them representing "real" swords.
 Modern fencing is accordingly much faster, more athletic, less cautious and places more emphasis on tactics such as clever use of infighting and footwork designed to quickly close distance or remove oneself from reach than on elaborate bladework.
 There is also, as a result, less emphasis on broad technical development (particularly at the lower levels) than on performing a smaller amount of actions with rapidity and accuracy.
+(Incidentally, I would also consider modern sport fencing a martial art, as I would other Olympic combat sports such as boxing, Greco-Roman wrestling, judo, and tae kwon do.)

 I will also say what classical fencing is not: It is not "better" than the modern sport of fencing by any objective standard, or something that will give you a magical advantage over a more skilled fencer in a "real duel."
 I personally wouldn't want to face an "A"-rated épée fencer with sharp weapons.
 Anyone with that level of training and athleticism will be able to adapt to the conditions in which they find themselves, no matter what they are—not to mention that they would be trained to go for the more lethal (and risky) hit to the torso, rather than the relatively "safe" extended target.
 Of course, no one duels any more, at least in the Anglophone world; the last duel I know of took place in France in the late '60s.
 Anyone who makes such a boast is only displaying their own ignorance.